sampoder/balancing-act/README.md

 As students, we've got a lot going on in our lives and that can be difficult to manage / balance.
 Sometimes I feel like I'm going to explode!
 Each "emoji bubble" represents something that causes a viewer stress.
 As time progresses, more bubbles spawn on the canvas.
 They begin to fall and the viewers can attempt to hit the bubbles and push them away (represents completing a task).
 However, over time, the bubbles become too much too handle for the viewers.

+_[insert video]_

+Everyone lives a different life and different things stress different people out.
+I made a form for others to submit emojis representing what they're stressed about - that way the art changes based on its viewers!
+I liked emojis because they're universally understood and only somewhat personal.
+People may not feel comfortable sharing their whole life story but an emoji is something that many people can relate to.

+From time to t

 ## The process

 This piece started as an attempt to depict the busy world we live in but through silhouettes (inspired by [Apple's iPod advertisements](https://en.wikipedia.org/wiki/IPod_advertising#Silhouette_style)).